orimanabu/fetch_rh_docs/README.md

 $ ./fetch_rh_docs.py -u USERNAME --all-products --pdf
 ```

-Some contents require to login to Red Hat Network / Customer Portal account and you will be prompted if you try to get the contents.
+Some contents require to login to Red Hat Network / Customer Portal.
+You will be prompted to input user name and password of your Customer Portal account when you try to get the contents.
 You can also pass your Customer Portal account name with "-u USERNAME" command line option.

 Once you input your password, it is stored in Python Keyring fascility.